Introduction to Nursing Careers and Specialties

 After you’ve put in a certain amount of time at your first RN jobs, gaining valuable experience and sharpening nursing skills, you’ll be eligible for specialized RN jobs.
 While healthcare seeks nurses who are a “jack-of-all-trades”, it is also seeking nurses who have skills in one certain area.
 The face of healthcare is changing and there is much opportunity for nurses to specialize in an area that is interesting to them.

-The average RN employed as a Charge Nurse can expect to make about $29 per hour.
+The average Charge Nurse can expect to make about $29 per hour.
 These RNs typically work in hospitals and long-term-care facilities.
 A charge nurse is the supervisor during the shift they are working.
 They are responsible for ensuring that the unit runs smoothly and that patients are satisfied.
 They monitor admissions and discharges and also monitor the care provided by other RNs and staff on the unit.
 During the scheduled shift, they will work directly under the unit manager.
 Typically, an RN is eligible to be a charge nurse if they hold an ADN degree, although certain hospitals may require that the nurse hold a BSN degree.

 Regardless of the specialty, a credentialed RN will most likely have a higher rate of pay.
 Even an entry level nurse can make more money if they choose to obtain credentials.
 According to the American Nurses Credentialing Center (ANCC), the purpose of earning a nursing credentials is to, “…promote excellence in nursing and health care globally through credentialing programs… it recognized healthcare organizations that promote nursing excellence and quality patient outcomes, while providing safe, positive work environments.”
 There are a variety of certifications to select.
 The entry level nurse that often works on a Med-Surg unit can select the Medical-Surgical Nursing credential.
 In addition, there are credentials for psychiatric nursing, cardiovascular nursing, home health nursing, and pain management nursing, to name a few.